ecbme4040/e4040-2022fall-project-xswl-ym2926-zs2584-zx2407/README.md

 ## Key functions of each file in the project:
 - E4040_project_fianlmodel.ipynb: Our main jupyter notebook, contains all the processes of our project.
 It concludes Data loading, Data pre-processing, MobileNet building, Model training, Parameter tuning and Image drawing.
-- mobilenet.py: This file contains the code of MobileNet architecture..
+- mobilenet.py: This file contains the code of MobileNet architecture.
+- E4040.2022Fall.XSWL.report.ym2926.zs2584.zx2407.pdf: Our subject report.

 ## Organization of directories:

-## Supporting information:
+--asd